SIBERanalytics/Natural-Product-Generator/README.md

 This repository (imported from https://github.com/skinnider/NPS-generation.git; Citation: Skinnider, M.A., Wang, F., Pasin, D. et al. A deep generative model enables automated structure elucidation of novel psychoactive substances.
 Nat Mach Intell 3, 973–984 (2021). https://doi.org/10.1038/s42256-021-00407-x) was used to generate natural product(NP)-like molecules by learning the molecular language of ~400,000 known natural product molecules found in the COCONUT(https://coconut.naturalproducts.net) database.

-The results of the experiment and the description of the data generated are presented in the manuscript titled "67 million natural product-like compound database generated via molecular language processing" (DOI: TBC)
+The results of the experiment and the description of the data generated are presented in the manuscript titled "67 million natural product-like compound database generated via molecular language processing" (DOI: https://doi.org/10.1038/s41597-023-02207-x)

 ### Usage